Updated: October 31, 2024

 — Alyssa Johnson, Electric Regatta LLC

-How to determine reasonable compensation
+How to pay yourself as a business owner: Determining reasonable compensation

 After you settle on the best approach to paying yourself, the lingering question to answer is what exactly constitutes “reasonable compensation” in the IRS’ eyes?
 After all, the guidance from the government tax authority is that the pay should be reasonable.